fdonnet/dapper-sql-generator/README.md

 ![Alt text](/img/entitiesfieldtype.png?raw=true "Field type settings") ![Alt text](/img/entitiescustomdeco.png?raw=true "Decorators settings")

 ## C# Repo generator
-It will generate ONE BaseRepo (interface + class) and a repo interface and class for each table (inheritance from the BaseRepo class).
+It will generate ONE BaseRepo (interface + class) and a repo class for each table (+interface) (inheritance from the BaseRepo class).

-The repo interface and class for each repo table **will be defined as "partial"**.

-You will be able to extend your functionnalities outside of the generated file.
+The repo for each table **will be defined as "partial"**. => You will be able to extend your functionnalities outside of the generated files.

-You can define the connection string name that will be injected via netcore IConfiguration object in the BaseRepo settings:
+In the settings, you can define the connection string **name** that will be injected via netcore IConfiguration object in the BaseRepo settings:

 ![Alt text](/img/repoconstring.png?raw=true "Connection name")